Haivision/srt-rfc/draft-sharabayko-srt.md

   - "7": Drop Request
   - "8": Peer Error

-Reserved:
+Reserved (16 bits):
-: (16 bits).
-This field is reserved for future definition.
+: This field is reserved for future definition.

-Type-specific Information:
+Type-specific Information (32 bits):
-: (32 bits).
-The use of this field is defined the particular control message type.
+: The use of this field is defined the particular control message type.
 Handshake messages don't use this field.

-Timestamp:
+Timestamp (32 bits):
-: (32 bits).
-The time stamp when the packet is sent.
+: The time stamp when the packet is sent.
   This is relative time value starting from when the connection is established.

-Destination Socket ID:
+Destination Socket ID (32 bits):
-: (32 bits).
+:

-Control Informationn Field:
+Control Information Field (variable length):
-: (variable length).
+:

 ## Handshake